Things Can Only Get Better (D:Ream song)

-"Things Can Only Get Better" is a song by Northern Irish musical group D:Ream, released in 1993 by Magnet Records and FXU as the second single from the group's debut album, D:Ream On Volume 1 (1993).
+"Things Can Only Get Better" is a song by Northern Irish musical group D:Ream, released in January 1993 by Magnet Records and FXU as the second single from the group's debut album, D:Ream On Volume 1 (1993).
 It was written by Peter Cunnah and Jamie Petrie, and was a sleeper hit.
-The single was remixed and re-released in December 1993, to coincide with the band being a support act for Take That's UK tour, spending four weeks at number one.
-The song also reached the top 10 in eight countries.
-In the US, it peaked at number seven on the Billboard Hot Dance Club Play chart.
-Its accompanying music video was directed by James Lebon and was nominated for the International Viewer's Choice Award at the 1994 MTV Europe Music Awards.
-At the same award, D:Ream earned a nomination for Best Dance Act.
+The single was remixed and re-released in December 1993 to coincide with the band's supporting Take That on their UK tour, spending four weeks at number one on the UK singles chart in early 1994.
+In the US, it peaked at number seven on the Billboard Dance Club Play chart later the same year.

+The song's accompanying music video was directed by James Lebon and was nominated for the International Viewer's Choice Award at the 1994 MTV Europe Music Awards.
+At the same event, D:Ream earned a nomination for Best Dance Act.
 "Things Can Only Get Better" was also nominated in the category for Tune of the Year at the International Dance Awards 1995.